denevell/Natch-Android/README.md

 11: I should be able to press more to see more threads
 12: I should be able to press more to see more posts
 13: I should see whether I am logged in or not, showing who I am logged in as.
+14: I should see the author of the thread on the threads page